Considered in Grand Committee

 I have probably not added to the satisfaction of the noble Lord, Lord Adonis—

 Perhaps I may conclude my final point about Scotland.
 Ministers in Wales and Scotland have given their consent to these SIs, as I said in my opening remarks.
 Senior officials in Northern Ireland have also given their consent.
-I recognise that it is not where we want to be, but that consent has been given and the details of the SIs are being discussed with the devolved Administrations, which have agreed them.
+I recognise that it is not where we want to be, but that consent has been given and the details of the SIs are being discussed with the devolved Administrations, who have agreed them.

 I am now happy to take the noble Lord’s question.